maartenzam/interactive-publication/README.md

 #### TOC

-The table of content for the Academy is currently managed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1hP54K7fcr5643k-VlTKBpRx8wU1Mom9I7gNuKhWGtbE/edit?usp=sharing) (tab 'toc').
+The table of content for the Guide is currently managed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1hP54K7fcr5643k-VlTKBpRx8wU1Mom9I7gNuKhWGtbE/edit?usp=sharing) (tab 'toc').
 You can fetch the latest version with

 ```bash
 npm run toc